Introduction

 Mechanic's toolkit goes beyond Shopify's APIs, but a Mechanic task can only interact with Shopify data in ways that Shopify supports.

-Are you open to going custom?
+Are you open to ?

 Whether you need a developer or already have that covered, the path to creating a custom Mechanic task is well-established.

-The Shopify action makes changes to a Shopify store, like tagging, publishing, creating or deleting resources.
+The action makes changes to a Shopify store, like tagging, publishing, creating or deleting resources.
 It provides direct and complete access to Shopify's admin API, with support for both REST and GraphQL.

-The FTP action is for uploading files to an FTP or SFTP server.
+The action is for uploading files to an FTP or SFTP server.
 These files may be generated by the task, or can be fetched from external locations.

-The Files action generates a variety of file formats, including PDF, CSV, ZIP, and anything retrieved from a public URL.
+The action generates a variety of file formats, including PDF, CSV, ZIP, and anything retrieved from a public URL.
 Files generated this way receive a temporary URL of their own, and can be fed into other tasks for further processing.